LearnOnDemandSystems/docs/lod/scripting/powershell_7.1.3-aws.tools_4.1.10.0.md

 # PowerShell 7.1.3 with AWS.Tools 4.1.10.0

-## Interacting with Lab on Demand
+## Interacting with Skillable Studio

-Your scripts can communicate success or failure to LOD in one of two ways.
+Your scripts can communicate success or failure to Skillable Studio in one of two ways.

 ### Return a Boolean value